aws/aws-cdk/design/external-references.md

 }
 ```

-The serialization context allows the object serialize itself through key/value strings via calls to `writeString(key, value)`.
+The serialization context allows the object serialize itself through key/value strings via calls to `writeString(key, value)` and `writeStringList(key, array)`.
 If the object encapsulates another serializable object, it can use `writeObject(key, obj)`, which will result in a subsequent call to the sub-object's `serialize` method with an appropriate context.

 ### Deserialization